Chapter 14: The Shape of the Future

 "One obstacle after another, huh?" said Piper.
-She remembered their failed attempt to marry during an eclipse, and Leo choking and writhing in pain before the Elders orbed him out by force.
-They weren't going to relive that experience, not on her watch.
+She remembered their failed attempt to marry during an eclipse, and her horror at Leo choking and writhing in pain before the Elders orbed him out by force.
+They were not going to relive that experience.

 "And this is one more obstacle for us to overcome."